ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 :::tip Wallet V4
-After the verification processes that we reviewed in the first part of the tutorial, Wallet V4 code [extracts the opcode to determine whether a simple translation or a transaction associated with the plugin](https://github.com/ton-blockchain/wallet-contract/blob/4111fd9e3313ec17d99ca9b5b1656445b5b49d8f/func/wallet-v4-code.fc#L94-L100) is required.
-To match this version, it is necessary to add the storeUint(0, 8).
-(JS/TS), MustStoreUInt(0, 8).
+In addition to basic verification process we learned bellow for the Wallet V3, Wallet V4 smart contracts [extracts the opcode to determine whether a simple translation or a transaction associated with the plugin](https://github.com/ton-blockchain/wallet-contract/blob/4111fd9e3313ec17d99ca9b5b1656445b5b49d8f/func/wallet-v4-code.fc#L94-L100) is required.
+To match this version, it is necessary to add the `storeUint(0, 8)`.
+(JS/TS), `MustStoreUInt(0, 8)`.
 (Golang) structures after writing the seqno (sequence number) and before specifying the transaction mode.

-Wallet V4 code, after all the checks that we reviewed in the first part of the tutorial, additionally [extracts the opcode to determine whether it is a simple   translation or transaction associated with the plugin](https://github.com/ton-blockchain/wallet-contract/blob/4111fd9e3313ec17d99ca9b5b1656445b5b49d8f/func/wallet-v4-code.fc#L94-L100).
-To match this version, we need to add `storeUint(0, 8).` (JS/TS), `MustStoreUInt(0, 8).` (Golang) after writing seqno and before specifying the mod of the transaction.
 :::

-### External transaction creation
+### External Transaction Creation

-To deliver any internal message to a blockchain from the outer world, we need to send it inside an external transaction.
-As we have previously considered, we are only interested in `ext_in_msg_info$10`, as the goal is to send an external message to our contract.
-Let's create an external message that will be sent to our wallet:
+To deliver any internal message to a blockchain from the outside world, it is necessary to send it within an external transaction.
+As we have previously considered, it is necessary to only make use of the `ext_in_msg_info$10` structure, as the goal is to send an external message to our contract.
+Now, let's create an external message that will be sent to our wallet:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">